its-segu/PDesk-App/README.md

 I'm sorry, this started to take a lot of time and at some point I stopped coding.
-I would say, I spent the allotted 5 hours and did what I could in that time frame.
+I spent the allotted 5 hours and did what I could in that time frame.

 Command to get past CORS error on mac: